 - NICEATM, NTP, Oak Ridge National Labs, and the U.S. Food and Drug Administration are collaborating to automate the process of identifying high-quality developmental toxicity studies in the published scientific literature.
 Preliminary models were trained using the uterotrophic database (Kleinstreuer et al. 2016) built for the EPA Endocrine Disruptor Screening Program, and leverage natural language processing and machine learning to identify papers that meet minimum criteria to be considered guideline-like studies (Herrmannova et al. 2018).

 - NICEATM developed and applied one-compartment steady-state or physiologically based pharmacokinetic models to data from a Tox21 assay to quantitatively correlate in vitro and in vivo dosimetry for estrogen receptor reference chemicals (Chang et al. 2014).
 Subsequent work focused on understanding the impact of various parameters, such as using free plasma concentration as a surrogate for total plasma concentration, and comparing multiple modeling approaches (Casey et al. 2018).

-- NICEATM scientists collaborated with the EPA National Center for Computational Toxicology to develop predictive quantitative structure-activity relationship (QSAR) models for endocrine receptor binding and activity though the CERAPP (Collaborative Estrogen Receptor Activity Prediction Project; Mansouri et al. 2016) and CoMPARA (Collaborative Modeling Project for Androgen Receptor Activity; Mansouri et al. in preparation) collaborations.
+- NICEATM scientists collaborated with the EPA National Center for Computational Toxicology to develop predictive quantitative structure-activity relationship (QSAR) models for endocrine receptor binding and activity though the CERAPP (Collaborative Estrogen Receptor Activity Prediction Project; Mansouri et al. 2016) and CoMPARA (Collaborative Modeling Project for Androgen Receptor Activity; Mansouri et al. 2020) collaborations.